 The Skyline Drive traverses the entirety of Shenandoah National Park.
 This means that, besides offering breathtaking views, the route also affords access to many local trails.
 The epic and grueling AT (Appalachian Trail) runs parallel to Skyline Drive.
 Those who’ve dreamed of hiking (a section of) the thru-hike can do so at many points of the road.

-For those looking for a more docile couple of days in Shenandoah, there are lots of little towns around worth visiting.
+For those looking for a more docile couple of days in Shenandoah, there are lots of campsites and little towns around worth visiting.
 Winchester has a rich Civil War history while sleepy Staunton is generally considered the prettiest town in the region.

 4. Going-to-the-Sun Road